andrewdavidmackenzie/flow/flowr/examples/router/DESCRIPTION.md

 Description
 ===
-This sample implements the algorithm (as described here https://github.com/andrewdavidmackenzie/router) for calculating the shortest route from a start-point to an end-point through a simplified road network.
+This example implements the algorithm (as described here https://github.com/andrewdavidmackenzie/router) for calculating the shortest route from a start-point to an end-point through a simplified road network.